 Adil Rashid was tipped for the very top early in his career, and his performances lived up to the hype.
-A leg-spinner who took six wickets on his Championship debut as a teenager, he has played one-day and Twenty20 international cricket for his country.
+A leg-spinning all-rounder who took six wickets on his Championship debut as a teenager, he has played one-day and Twenty20 international cricket for his country.

-Rashid, who worked with the late spin guru Terry Jenner – Shane Warne’s mentor no less, has proved that he can be a match-winner with both bat and ball.
+Rashid, who worked with the late spin guru Terry Jenner – Shane Warne’s mentor no less, has proved that he can be a match-winner with both bat and ball, most recently in 2014.

 He will be the first to admit his development has hit the odd bump in the road along the way – the summer of 2011 was a difficult time and most would have expected him to have played more for his country by now – but there were signs in 2012 that he is certainly heading in the right direction.